-- a.
-To forfeit the shares on which final call of ₹ 2 each is due. - b.
-To issue fully paid bonus shares @ 1 fully paid up share for every 2 fully paid shares held. - c. to pay bonus to the partly paid shares at an equivalent rate as in (b)above without collecting any amount from the related shareholders. - d. to reissue the forfeited shares @₹12 each fully fed up. - e.
-To pay dividend equivalent to 10% on share capital including bonus shares. - f.
-To issue right shares in the ratio of 1 fully paid up share for every four existing fully paid up shares held after bonus issue at ₹15 per share. - g.
-To use minimum balance of profit and loss account.
+- To forfeit the shares on which final call of ₹ 2 each is due. a. - To issue fully paid bonus shares @ 1 fully paid up share for every 2 fully paid shares held. b. - C. to pay bonus to the partly paid shares at an equivalent rate as in (b)above without collecting any amount from the related shareholders. - to reissue the forfeited shares @ ₹ 12 each fully fed up. d. - To pay dividend equivalent to 10% on share capital including bonus shares. e. - To issue right shares in the ratio of 1 fully paid up share for every four existing fully paid up shares held after f. bonus issue at ₹15 per share. - To use minimum balance of profit and loss account. g.

-- 1. All Capital Reserve are realised in cash. - 2.
-One fifth of the development rebate reserve is free.
+- 1. All Capital Reserve are realised in cash. - One fifth of the development rebate reserve is free.
+2.